 The fee will be refunded if the candidate’s Appeal is upheld.

-You can find the full details of the Appeals process in the document here.
+You can find the full details of the Appeals process in the Notes about Appeals document, which you can find in the article here.